daniela-matos/fishMarket_machineLearning/README.md

+My model was rated 7 out of 25. : )

 ## Fish Market

 The goal of this homework is to training a regression model to predict the weight of a fish.